 The maximum allowable image size.
 Any image with a size larger than the *square* of this parameter will be ignored by the program.
 The default value is 2048.

 Note:

+The program automatically detects whether the image is grayscale or in colour.
+If it's grayscale, it'll disregard the normalized hue value parameter and solely rely on the colour threshold for segmentation.
+To extract ROIs of colour images, you may need to adjust the Normalized Hue Value under the “Segmentation” tab or directly modify the “Segmentation” section in the exported “Parameters.yml” to optimise the parameters for your image.
+To segment SHG images, it is recommended to increase the number of iterations from the default value 30 to 50.
+This needs to be tested and optimised by the user.

 When the boundaries between regions of interest (SHG signal or Picrosirius Red areas) and background are not clearly distinguishable, obtaining satisfactory segmentation results can be difficult.
-To address this, the "Number of Labels" and "Max Iterations" parameter can be optimised.
+To address this, the "Number of Labels" and "Max Iterations" parameters can be optimised.
 Increasing the number of labels generally leads to finer granularity in segmentations, which may result in a better segmentation result.
 Avoid increasing the number of labels beyond 64, otherwise GPU Memory might overflow.
 On the other hand, decreasing the max iterations may result in premature segmentation, reducing the likelihood of mixing fibres and background.
 Adjusting the HUE parameter may not have much of an effect as the colour of Picrosirius stained collagen fibres is already red/pink.

-Collagen fibre analysis
+3.3 Fibre Detection and Quantification

 This component is designed to detect and quantify fibre structures in images.
 The file Parameters.yml contains three dedicated sections for controlling the outcomes of collagen fibre analysis: